Top 10 Ways to Step Out of Your Comfort Zone

 2 Get a retail job

-This is something I cannot stress further, especially if you are either in your late teens or a young adult.
-This was something I took as a first part-time job, and it was pretty stressful at first.
-Everything was fast paced and some people were jerks, but it helped me reconsider how I interact with people.
+This is something I cannot stress enough, especially if you are in your late teens or a young adult.
+This was my first part-time job, and it was pretty stressful at first.
+Everything was fast-paced, and some people were jerks, but it helped me reconsider how I interact with people.
 Now I'm grateful that having this job made me taste a part of the real world.

 3 Explore an area you haven't seen before

 It could be a city or in your own neighborhood.
 Wander for a bit, but be cautious of dangerous places.
-The positive side is that if you happen to get lost around the area while heading to a destination, at least you are more familiar on where you're heading to.
+If you happen to get lost while heading to a destination, at least you become more familiar with where you're heading.

-You'll immerse yourself in different cultures, different people.
-I'd not recommend it if you are financially unstable though.
+You'll immerse yourself in different cultures and meet different people.
+I wouldn't recommend it if you are financially unstable, though.

 4 Be around with new people